Eight Worlds: Anna Louise Bach

 The first Anna Louise Bach detective story is the short story "Bagatelle" concerning a nuclear device planted in an underground lunar colony.
 At this time, Earth is still home to a technological civilization, albeit one which has to deal with nuclear terrorism.
-Bach is the Chief of Police in Luna City.
+Bach is the Chief of Police in New Dresden, a Lunar colony evidently founded by Germans.
 Later stories such as "The Barbie Murders", and "Tango Charlie and Foxtrot Romeo" deal with Bach in the earlier stages of her career.
 The novelette "Blue Champagne" has Bach as a minor character, working as a lifeguard in "The Bubble", a giant globe of water held in zero-gravity conditions on a resort satellite for the enjoyment of rich tourists.
 At the end of that story she announces that she has been saving her money to return to Luna and enroll in the Police Academy.
 A major character in the same story is Megan Galloway, a "media star" who seduces, and later falls in love with, "Q.M."
 Cooper, a former champion swimmer on Earth and Anna's occasional lover.
 A feature of the Anna Louise stories is her taste for "beefcake", or very masculine, muscular men.